joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 If this makes things start to feel like a bunch of disconnected pages that could be static HTML...
 That's intentional.

+And, if this makes it sound something like a Spring Boot application, just with Route Views instead of Controllers, then...
+Well, I like to think there's a reason for that.
+(Technically the Route Views' _Controllers_ are what combine all the Services together to the specific use cases, sooo not actually so different even in that respect.)

 ## How I Use Various Libraries And Other Things